Children of the Corn 666: Isaac's Return

 Children of the Corn 666: Isaac's Return is a 1999 American supernatural slasher film directed by Kari Skogland and starring Nancy Allen, Natalie Ramsey, John Franklin, and Stacy Keach.
-It is the sixth film in the Children of the Corn film series.
+It is the sixth entry in the Children of the Corn film series.

-The film is notable for being the first film in the series to feature John Franklin reprising his role as Isaac, who had not appeared in the franchise since the first film; and for being the first of the straight-to-video sequels to actually have some narrative connection to the original film.
+The film is the first in the series to feature John Franklin reprising his role as Isaac, who had not appeared in the franchise since the first film.
+It is also the first of the straight-to-video sequels to have some narrative connection to the original film.

 The film was followed by another straight-to-video sequel, Children of the Corn: Revelation (2001).

 Plot

 Hannah, born in the original Gatlin, Nebraska cult led by nefarious prophet Isaac, visits the town to find her birth mother.
 After having a mysterious encounter with a street preacher, Zachariah, Hannah crashes her car in a cornfield.
 She is escorted to the hospital by the sheriff, Cora, where she is examined by Dr. Michaels.
-There, Hannah finds that Isaac—long thought dead—has actually been hospitalized in a coma for years.
+There, Hannah finds that Isaac—long thought dead—has been hospitalized in a coma for years.

 After she leaves the hospital and resumes her journey, she is nearly driven off the road by a mysterious truck.
 After checking into a motel, she meets a pair of romantically involved teenagers in the motel office, the standoffish Morgan and her boyfriend, Matt.
 The following day, as Hannah leaves, a small crowd gathers around her car, fascinated by her.
 Meanwhile, Isaac awakens from his coma and learns he has a son.
 Hannah returns to the hospital and encounters Gabriel, who helps her find her birth certificate.
 She is attacked by Jake, who attempts to kill her with an axe, but he is stopped by Gabriel.

 Hannah experiences a number of strange visions, and learns that the woman who attempted to force her off the road was Rachel Colby, Hannah's birthmother.
 At the town church, Rachel confronts Isaac, who accuses her of betrayal.
 Dr. Michaels acts as a confidant to Rachel, urging her to stop Isaac.
-Shortly after, Isaac kills Dr. Michaels before approaching Matt, revealed to be his son whom he hopes will carry on his legacy.
-Meanwhile, Rachel confronts Hannah, whom claims she long believed to be dead, but is evasive regarding the events surrounding Hannah's birth, only commenting that it has been prophesied that Hannah would return to Gatlin on the eve of her nineteenth birthday.
+Shortly after, Isaac kills Dr. Michaels before approaching Matt, revealed to be his son who he hopes will carry on his legacy.
+Meanwhile, Rachel confronts Hannah, whom she long believed to be dead, but is evasive regarding the events surrounding Hannah's birth, only commenting that it has been prophesied that Hannah would return to Gatlin on the eve of her nineteenth birthday.